Crime ♦ Child Safety ♦ Voter Participation ♦ Public Libraries

 When people feel safe, they are more likely to be active and engaged in their communities.
+Studies have found that social isolation is associated with increased morbidity and early mortality, and its health risks are on par with the risk from cigarette smoking.
 High rates of crime can weaken the morale, resiliency, and civic engagement of residents and can lead to blight and disorder, thus attracting more crime and deterring economic development.

 - Violent crime is characterized by use of force upon another person or the threat of force; it is measured separately from property crime.
 In 2014, the violent crime rate decreased by 12% compared to 2013 and 32% over the past 10 years.